dinhnhat0401/OCP/JDBC/README.md

 ### ResultSet Interfaces

+* When a statement object is closed, its current ResultSet object is also closed if exist.
 * An abstraction functionality needed to process a result set that is returned from the SQL query.

 example: